List of colleges and universities in Vermont

-There are 13 colleges and universities in the U.S. state of Vermont that are listed under the Carnegie Classification of Institutions of Higher Education.
-These include one research university, four master's universities, five primarily baccalaureate colleges, an art school, a law school, and a community college.
+There are 12 colleges and universities in the U.S. state of Vermont that are listed under the Carnegie Classification of Institutions of Higher Education.
+These include one research university, four master's universities, four primarily baccalaureate colleges, a law school, a community college and an art school that operates exclusively online.

 There are three public institutions in Vermont, including the state's flagship public university is the University of Vermont (UVM).
-The other two public institutions are organized as the Vermont State Colleges system, comprising Vermont State University and the Community College of Vermont.
-Colleges in Vermont range in size from UVM, with 13,348 students as of 2022, to Sterling College, a private work college with 112 students.
-All 13 institutions are accredited by the New England Commission of Higher Education.
+The other two public institutions are organized as the Vermont State Colleges system, comprising the multi-campus Vermont State University and Community College of Vermont.
+Colleges in Vermont range in size from UVM, with 14,476 students as of 2024, to Vermont College of Fine Arts, a private online-only art school with 190 students.
+All 12 institutions are accredited by the New England Commission of Higher Education.

 Three schools claim to be the oldest college in Vermont.
 UVM was chartered in 1791 but did not begin instruction until 1800 or grant a degree until 1804.
 Middlebury College was chartered in 1800 and was Vermont's first college to grant an academic degree in 1802.
 Castleton University, which today is a campus of Vermont State University, was considered to be the oldest institution of higher learning in Vermont, having been originally chartered as a grammar school in 1787.
 Vermont's newest college not formed from existing institutions is Landmark College, founded in 1984 to serve students with learning disabilities.